jannden/golang-examples/todos-with-grpc-postgres-migrate-gorm/README.md

-# Golang, gRPC, Postgres examplel
+# Golang, gRPC, Postgres with Gorm and golang-migrate
 ## Todo app

 This is a simple todo app written in Go, using gRPC and Postgres.